Skip to content

 Tip

 In the vast majority of cases, having multiple PCamHosts is not necessary.
-Using more than one is mainly for use-cases where multiple cameras need to render different at the same time, such as for splitscreen co-op.
+Using more than one is mainly for use-cases where multiple cameras need to render different things at the same time, such as for splitscreen co-op.

 Once more than one PCamHosts is in a given scene, the Viewfinder will display a collapsible list of all the PCamHosts instances in the current scene.